2. Summary of material accounting policies

 Reclassification of financial assets and liabilities

-The Company determines classification of financial assets and liabilities on initial recognition.
-After initial recognition, no re-classification is made for financial assets which are equity instruments and financial liabilities.
-For financial assets which are debt instruments, a re-classification is made only if there is a change in the business model for managing those assets.
-A change in the business model occurs when the Company either begins or ceases to perform an activity that is significant to its operations.
-If the Company reclassifies financial assets, it applies the re-classification prospectively from the re-classification date, which is the first day of the immediately next reporting period following the change in business model.
+occurs when the Company either begins or ceases to perform an activity that is significant to its operations.
+If the Company reclassifies financial assets, it applies the re¬ classification prospectively from the re-classification date, which is the first day of the immediately next reporting period following the change in business model.
 The Company does not restate any previously recognised gains, losses (including impairment gains or losses) or interest.

 Offsetting of financial instruments

-Financial assets and financial liabilities are offset and the net amount is reported in the balance sheet, if there is a currently enforceable legal right to offset the recognised amounts and there is an intention to settle on a net basis, to realise the assets and settle the liabilities simultaneously.
+Financial assets and financial liabilities are offset, and the net amount is reported in the balance sheet, if there is a currently enforceable legal right to offset the recognised amounts and there is an intention to settle on a net basis, to realise the assets and settle the liabilities simultaneously.

 D) Investment in Subsidiaries, Associates and Joint Ventures

-The company has accounted for its investments in equity shares of Subsidiaries, at cost.
+The Company has accounted for its investments in equity shares of Subsidiaries, at cost.

-E ) Cash & Cash Equivalents
+E) Cash & Cash Equivalents

-Cash and bank balances comprise of cash balance in hand, in current accounts with banks, demand deposit, short-term deposits, Margin Money deposits and unclaimed dividend accounts.
-For this purpose, “short-term” means investments having maturity of three months or less from the date of investment.
+Cash and bank balances comprise of cash balance in hand, in current accounts with banks, demand deposits, short¬ term deposits, Margin Money deposits and unclaimed dividend accounts.
+For this purpose, "short-term" means investments having maturity of three months or less from the date of investment.
 Bank overdrafts that are repayable on demand and form an integral part of our cash management are included as a component of cash and cash equivalents for the purpose of the statement of cash flows.
 The Margin money deposits, balance in dividend accounts which are not due and unclaimed dividend balances shall be disclosed as restricted cash balances.

 F) Inventories